mayfrost/guides/KERNEL.md

 * Install the module with __DKMS__.
 `dkms install -m <MODULE> -v <MODULE_VERSION>`

+---

 ## KERNEL PATCH
+This section is also optional.
+There are cool patches for the kernel out there and here you'll find how to install them.
 You can find patch files on the Linux Kernel Mailing List https://lkml.org/.
+Other patches are provided in more places.

+### PRELIMINARY STEPS
 * Go to kernel source tree.
 `cd /usr/src/linux-<VERSION_NUMBER>`
 * Download the patch file there.